BerriAI/litellm/docs/my-website/docs/proxy/configs.md

 ### Set Supported Environments for a model - `production`, `staging`, `development`

-Use this if you want to control which model is exposed on specific litellm environment
+Use this if you want to control which model is exposed on a specific litellm environment

 Supported Environments:
 - `production`